HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 12.3.
 Rates of French Gift Tax

-If the gift is larger than the allowances that are available then the recipient is liable to gifts tax on the value of the gift over the allowance.
+If the value of the gift is larger than the allowances that are available then a liability arises for gifts tax on the value over the allowance.

-The rate of taxation applicable depends on the type of gift, and the donee.
+The rate of taxation applicable depends on the type of gift, and the relationship to the donee.

 The taxable amount is the sum applicable after deductions of the permitted allowance.